 Clinical Rotations & Public Health Placements

 Municipal General Hospital, Mumbai– A hospital with partial funding from the state government, this facility provides charitable services to over 40 percent of its outpatient and in-patient population and operates as a commercial hospital with the rest of the patients.
 Services include Internal Medicine, Surgery, Pediatrics, Ob/Gyn, Orthopedics, ICU/NICU/MICU, Oncology, and Ophthalmology as well as community-based outreached health camps.
 The patient population ranges from low socioeconomic to the rich elite, making it an interesting comparative experience.
-Participants will have the opportunity to work alongside local healthcare personnel in a variety of wards such as the outpatient department or the very busy labor and delivery ward.
+Participants will have the opportunity to shadow local healthcare personnel in a variety of wards such as the outpatient department or the very busy labor and delivery ward.

 Global Hospital Research Center, Mt.
 Abu, Rajasthan- Participants will spend just under a week at this rural rotation.
 The 120-bed hospital at Mt.
 Abu, Rajasthan was established in 1991 to provide healthcare to people in rural Rajasthan.
 The hospital provides holistic health care for in remote areas through mobile health clinics for its village outreach programs.
 The GHRC utilizes a unique holistic approach in modern medicine through medical research and outreach projects.
 The staff members create an environment of peace and positivity through daily contemplative practices.
 The Hospital's Coronary Artery Disease (CAD) Prevention and Regression Programme offers lifestyle modification using meditation, diet and exercise.
 More than 2500 patients have been treated with excellent results.
 It also provides a healthy life style, exercises and positive thinking program for weight reduction.